Last updated on August 1st, 2018 at 06:52 pm

 Below are a few of my favorite hosting providers that I recommend.
 Hopefully, my recommendations will help make your decision easier.
 The final decision is up to you, but I’ve personally used and continue to use these hosting providers in my personal and WordPress freelance business.

-SiteGround is a great choice for those just starting their WordPress blog and are looking for a simple shared hosting environment.
+If you’re just starting a WordPress blog and are looking for a simple shared hosting environment.
 If your blog is NOT receiving a lot of traffic yet, this type of hosting is perfect.
 It will allow you to get affordable hosting at a low-cost.
 Once your traffic starts to increase you can upgrade from the StartUp plan to something more suitable.

 Another bonus about shared hosting with SiteGround, they offer free migration services for your first website.